Euclid preparation. CIV. Impact of galaxy intrinsic alignment modelling choices on Euclid 3x2pt cosmology: Forecast pipeline

 \subsection{Likelihood}

-Given a \gls{dv}, $\vec{D}$, and a theoretical vector given by a model $M$, $\vec{T_M}$, we perform a likelihood analysis to constrain a set of parameters of interest, $\vec{p}$.
-We define a Gaussian likelihood $L$, such that
+Given a \gls{dv}, $\vec{D}$, and a theoretical vector given by a model $M$, $\vec{T_M}$, we performed a likelihood analysis to constrain a set of parameters of interest, $\vec{p}$.
+We defined a Gaussian likelihood $L$ such that

 where $\tens{C}$ corresponds to the covariance matrix of the data, presented in Sect.~\ref{sec:covariance_matrix}, and $\mathcal{C}$ is a normalisation constant.
 The \gls{dv} in our analysis is given by